Radhika-Keni/Image_Classification/README.md

 ## Objective of this notebook
 - The purpose of this notebook is to build a Image classifier which would be capable of predicting the species of flowers
+- We compare and contrast the performance of various machine learning algorithms VS Deep learning algorithms in an effort to demostrate how traditional ML algorithms perform poorly on Image Data
 - Details of the **problem statement**  , **data set** ,  **summary of the code/solution**  , **sample output/Prediction** from the program and **final result** of the project are listed in the sections to follow.

 ## Problem Statement